 Update: Leaked images point to a high-end HTC handset with a secondary screen, a glass back and no headphone port.
 We've also seen a leaked video which suggests HTC's next flagship could have Vive branding, while HTC's futuristic Sense Touch feature is starting to look like more than just a concept.

-The HTC 10 is something of a reinvention for the brand, sporting a new design, new features and upgraded specs.
-But in some ways it's still not enough of a change and still lacking.
+The HTC 10 was something of a reinvention for the brand, sporting a new design, new features and upgraded specs.
+But in some ways it's still not enough of a change, and still lacking.

 Cut to the chase

 - What is it?
 HTC's next flagship, successor to the HTC 10

 - When's it out?
 Probably early 2017, maybe MWC 2017

 - What will it cost?
 It will have a high-end price